-By using any of the College’s social media sites (including without limitation by posting any comment or content), each user agrees to indemnify the College and to hold the College harmless from any liability, loss, damage or expense, including without limitation professional and other fees and expenses, arising out of such user’s use of any of the College’s social media site(s), and any comments or content posted.
+- By engaging with any of the College’s social media sites (including without limitation by posting any comment or content), each user agrees to indemnify the College and to hold the College harmless from any liability, loss, damage or expense, including without limitation professional and other fees and expenses, arising out of such user’s use of any of the College’s social media site(s), and any comments or content posted.